Addepar/ember-charts/README.md

 ember install ember-charts
 ```

-Once it's installed, you can customize the look of ember-charts with CSS.
+Once it's installed, you can customize the look of Ember Charts with CSS.

 #### Installation with Bower (Globals-Based Version)